ovanpelt/CSI230/final/README.md

 I wanted the user to be able to create a logged list, like a flight record where they could document the order in which they wanted to visit each city.
 I did this by creating a struct for the city name, and the order to visit in.
+I had a very hard time passing the Stuct back and forth between the unit.cpp and the main driver.
+I tried having it be a global variable, and an extern but niether worked correctly so I declared it as static and passed it in as a parameter as well.

+Finally I added the section for the user to imput their desired number options.
+I had them orignally enter the long string of numbers all at once, then I decided to enter them one at a time would be simpler.
+I created a second struct array to allow the new order of cities visited to be added back into the log file after the user changes them.

+Im happy with how my final project turned out, even if I ran into some issues and had to step away from my computer quite a few times.